opencog/learn/learn-lang-diary/Reading-List.md

      NN's are "generalized perceptrons", intermediating input from output with a weight matrix.
 They're a specific kind of function.

-     The R in RNN's statnds for "Recurrent": besides just using a single-layer weight-matrix to generate output, there is "feedback" connection, which, when loop-unrolled, looks like a feed-forward from one instance to the next.
+     The R in RNN's stands for "Recurrent": besides just using a single-layer weight-matrix to generate output, there is "feedback" connection, which, when loop-unrolled, looks like a feed-forward from one instance to the next.
 This feed-forward provides a way for